 As part of our team, we have a women’s health resource Navigator who will connect you with these specialized services.
 She will work closely with you and your providers to facilitate communication and guide you through evaluation, treatment and resolution.
 Navigator services are complimentary and are part of our ongoing efforts to address the needs of women in the community.

 Henrico Doctors' Hospital provides women in the area the services they need to live and feel their best.
-Whether you’re due for your first mammogram or in need of minimally-invasive or even robotic surgery for a specific condition, our staff has the knowledge to get you well and keep you well.
+Whether you’re due for your first mammogram or in need of minimally invasive or even robotic surgery for a specific condition, our staff has the knowledge to get - and keep - you well.

 - Digital mammography, breast ultrasound and breast MRI

 - Minimally invasive and robotic surgery for gynecological and bladder concerns

 - Reconstructive procedures for vaginal, bladder and rectal prolapse